 “Good question.
 Anything goes and that’s why I enjoy this job so much, it’s the variety.
 I assist with OT assessments, so that means being out on the road visiting people in their homes.
 This may include putting tactile markers on kitchen appliances, or helping them learn about large magnifiers.

-I work with clients of all ages.
+I work with clients with vision impairment of all ages, from early intervention, to school age children, adults and seniors.
 This could be laminating large pictures called visual schedules.
 These are a series of pictures to communicate the steps needed to achieve an activity.

 I spend one or two days at VisAbility and the rest of my time I devote to study.
 Of course, working closely with the OTs at VisAbility means that if I have any questions relating to my study, then they can help me.
 Whether that’s practical or theory, they’re always on hand to offer advice.
 They have been very supportive and I’m really blessed with some great work colleagues.”

 Why do you want to become an OT?

 “I’m 29, so it took me a while to decide what I wanted to do.
 I completed a chemistry degree, but the thought of working in a laboratory didn’t appeal to me.
 I love travelling, so have been away for extended periods.
 I’ve toured around Europe and taught at summer camps in America.
 Working with people is very rewarding.
 Nothing beats that feeling knowing you’re making a difference.
 I especially like working with older clients.
 Many can feel isolated when they lose their vision.
 They like conversation and having someone to talk to.”